aim-rsf/Synthetic-Data/README.md

 Synthetic data has great potential to speed up biomedical research.
 There are many detailed resources and references on synthetic data and its use-cases, see [References and Resources](references-and-resources.md) for some places to start.

 This page aims to demystify the terminology used in this area and provide an introduction to key use-cases and challenges of synthetic data.
-This is done in the form of a question and answer structure - click on each question below to see the answer.
-The 🎨 symbol indicates there is a diagram or illustration in this answer.
+This is done in the form of a question and answer structure - **click on each question below to see the answer.** The 🎨 symbol indicates there is a diagram or illustration in this answer.

+---

 <details>
   <summary>What is synthetic data?</summary>